instant-labs/instant-bandit/pages/docs/usage/getting-started.md

 Instant Bandit comes with a framework-agnostic server helper suitable for any NodeJS backend.
 This helper object bears your server-side configuration, as well as the "providers" you specify.

-Providers are groups of related functions that handle technology specific concerns around obtaining configuration, working with sessions, and handling metrics.
+_Providers_ are groups of related functions that handle technology specific concerns around obtaining configuration, working with sessions, and handling metrics.

 > **Note:** You can extend Instant Bandit by creating your own providers to talk to different external systems.
-> You can read more about extending Instant Bandit in the section [Extensibility](../internals/extensibility.md)
+> You can read more about extending Instant Bandit in the section [Extensibility](../internals/extensibility.md).

 By default, sessions and metrics are both handled by the included Redis provider, which must be configured to connect to your Redis instance.